 I'm excited to tell you that in Swift 5.3, we've extended embedded DSLs to support pattern matching control flow statements like if-let and switch.

 Here, I'm able to compose a photo gallery of my favorite animals by using a switch statement to alternate between the different image layouts within this scrollable vertical stack.
 Next, I'll introduce you to builder inference.

 Here, I've written an app for keeping track of the books I'm currently reading in my book club.

 I've got a main window for my primary user interface and a Preferences window for my app settings.
 Previously, to use DSL syntax at the top level of body like this required tagging it with the specific builder attribute.
-With Swift 5.3, I'm excited to tell you the builder attribute will no longer be required because we're teaching the compiler how to infer it from the protocol requirement.
+With Swift 5.3, I'm excited to tell you that builder attribute will no longer be required because we're teaching the compiler how to infer it from the protocol requirement.

 SwiftUI added a ton of exciting new features this year.
 If you want to know more, I recommend you watch the "What's New in SwiftUI" session.

-Now I want to change gears and talk about some of the powerful new Swift APIs available to you beginning with those in the SDK.
+Now I want to change gears and talk about some of the powerful, new Swift APIs available to you, beginning with those in the SDK.
 Let's start with Float16.

-Float16 is an IEEE 754 standard floating point format that's new to Swift 5.3.
+Float16 is an IEEE 754 standard floating-point format that's new to Swift 5.3.

-As the name suggests, a Float16 takes just two bytes of memory, as opposed to a single precision Float, which takes four.
+As the name suggests, a Float16 takes just two bytes of memory, as opposed to a single-precision float which takes four.

 For more on Float16, I recommend you watch the session we've prepared on "Numerical Computing in Swift."
 Next, let's talk about Apple Archive, a new modular archive format based on the battle-tested technology Apple uses to deliver OS updates.

-It's optimized for fast multithreaded compression and comes with Finder integration, a command line tool, and a host of other powerful features, including an idiomatic Swift API.
+It's optimized for fast, multithreaded compression and comes with Finder integration, a command-line tool, and a host of other powerful features, including an idiomatic Swift API.

 This is how simple it is to efficiently compress and archive a source directory using Apple Archive.

-I want to draw your attention to the file stream constructor, which leverages another new library we're introducing this year: Swift System.
+I want to draw your attention to the FileStream constructor which leverages another new library we're introducing this year: Swift System.

-Swift System provides modern, idiomatic interfaces to system calls and currency types for low-level system APIs like Apple Archive.
+Swift System provides modern idiomatic interfaces to system calls and currency types for low-level system APIs like Apple Archive.

-The raw, weakly typed interfaces imported through the Darwin overlay can be finicky and error-prone.
+The raw weakly-typed interfaces imported through the Darwin overlay can be finicky and error-prone.

-Swift System wraps these APIs using techniques such as strongly typed RawRepresentable structs, error handling, defaulted arguments, namespaces, and function overloading, laying the groundwork for a more idiomatically Swift system layer of the SDK.
+Swift System wraps these APIs using techniques such as strongly-typed RawRepresentable structs, error handling, defaulted arguments, namespaces, and function overloading, laying the groundwork for a more idiomatically Swift system layer of the SDK.